Ninidze1/Chess-Compose-Multiplatform/README.md

 # Chess

 This project is a digital implementation of the classic board game Chess.
-The project utilizes a clean architecture.
+The project is built on top of the compose multiplatform.

 ## Contributing